franzbu/HAeating/README.md

 This repository contains a demand-driven heating control system built for **Home Assistant** with the app (add-on) **AppDaemon**.

 Why AppDaemon?
 It has been chosen for its advanced possibilities of using Python virtually without restrictions (other than PyScript), including being able to create (multiple) instances of a class.
-This feature allows creating instances of HeatingAutomation for each room of the house, allowing for efficient and straightforward coding.
+This feature allows creating instances of RoomDemandCalculator for each room of the house, allowing for efficient and straightforward coding.

-The class HeatingPumpControl acts as control center for determining a room's heating demands and controlling whatever means of heating a house has.
-Heating starts by writing the target flow temperature to the HA Helper input_number.target_flow_temp (done by HeatingPumpControl), which in turn can be picked up by the actual code controlling the heating (pump), in this case by the ESP WT32-ETH01.
+The class HeatSupplyManager acts as control center for determining a room's heating demands and controlling whatever means of heating a house has.
+Heating starts by writing the target flow temperature to the HA Helper input_number.target_flow_temp (done by HeatSupplyManager), which in turn can be picked up by the actual code controlling the heating (pump), in this case by the ESP WT32-ETH01.
 Heating is stopped by writing "0" to the HA Helper input_number.target_flow_temp.

 In my setup, the ESP WT32-ETH01 listens to HA's input_number.target_flow_temp and starts/stops heating accordingly, alongside setting the correct flow temp.
 This is done via Modbus connection to a dual firewood and wood pellets boiler (Froeling SP Dual), but the firmware should work with some adjustments with a range of heating devices with serial interface and potentially others.